-- 1) Enable IPTV/VLAN. - 2) Select the appropriate Mode according to your ISP. - Select Bridge if your ISP is not listed and no other parameters are required. - Select Custom if your ISP is not listed but provides necessary parameters.
+- 1) Tick Enable to enable IPTV. - 2) Select the appropriate Mode according to your ISP. - Select Bridge if your ISP is not listed and no other parameters are required. - Select Custom if your ISP is not listed but provides necessary parameters.